 - Payment History – having a positive payment history comes right down to the on-time and up-to-date payment.

-Credit Utilization Ratio – also known as balance-to-limit ratio where one must aim for a credit balance of 30 to 50% in order to obtain a higher credit rating.
+- Credit Utilization Ratio – also known as a balance-to-limit ratio where one must aim for a credit balance of 30 to 50% in order to obtain a higher credit rating.

-- Level of Delinquency – Red flags arises on the creditor’s side.
+- Level of Delinquency – Red flags arise on the creditor’s side.
 For example, they have to send your file to a collection agency due to payment negligence.

 1 Check Your Credit Report